isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 ## Extending an IC

-If you wish to extend the validity by another year, you may apply via NTP for an extension at least 14 days before the IC expires.
+If you wish to extend the validity by another year, you may apply via the online application form found on the NTP website for an extension at least 14 days before the IC expires.

 ## Conditions of Import